New York Tickets

 • Photo spots: For the best Empire State Building photos, head to Top of the Rock or the corner of 33rd St and Fifth Avenue.

-Frequently Asked Questions about things to do near Empire State Building
+Frequently asked questions about things to do near Empire State Building

 Is the area around the Empire State Building safe at night?